 - expansion across multiple crime markets

-- financial crimes
+- involvement in financial crimes

 - intermingling of legitimate and criminal enterprises